 In a city so famous for the thermal baths, Danubius Gellert Hotel is truly the last historical Budapest spa hotel.
 Everywhere other Budapest spa hotel is now modern and new.
 Although this hotels is only four stars, their service is brilliant.
 From the receptionist to the waiters, they always serve us with a smile.
 Even when we requested for some hot water late at night they came straight away with a water kettle.

-Danubius Gellert Hotel has a Gellért Brasserie Restaurant with excellent view of the river but the food is average according to the online review.
-However walking 500 meters across the hanging bridge will get you to the Central Market Hall where they have many delicious traditional Hungarian food and fresh fruits.
+Danubius Gellert Hotel has a Gellért Brasserie Restaurant with an excellent view of the river but the food is average according to the online review.
+However, walking 500 meters across the hanging bridge will get you to the Central Market Hall where they have many delicious traditional Hungarian food and fresh fruits.

 As this Budapest spa hotel is right on the river bank of Danube River, we highly recommend people to take a night stroll.
 When all the lights lit up along the river, we have one of the most beautiful night views in Europe.
-Especially when there are so many musicians playing violin and other romantic classical music instruments.
+Especially when there are so many musicians playing the violin and other romantic classical music instruments.

 Thank you for reading our journey in Budapest!